 |Stars Less Massive Than the Sun

-Since the luminosities shown here are only approximate, the lifetimes would be only approximate, even if there were no other complications, but for the lowest mass stars, there is an additional complication.
-The lifetimes of stars like the Sun, and higher mass stars, are as "short" as they are because only the fuel in their cores is burned while they are on the Main Sequence.
-If the Sun could burn all of its fuel, throughout its entire mass, at the current rate, it could actually last about 100 billion years.
-It only lasts about 10 billion years, because only the central part of the Sun is hot enough to support nuclear fusion.
-The same is true of all the stars, and so, in all of them, the fuel is being "burnt" only in the center.
-But for stars which move more or less straight down to the Main Sequence during their formation, the convective zone (or convective envelope) on the outside of the star reaches deep into the core of the star, and as the fuel in the core is used up, fresh fuel is cycled into the core from the outside.
-As a result, those stars do get to burn all of the fuel, throughout the star, while they are Main Sequence stars, even though the actual burning takes place only in the center.
-This increases the lifetimes of 1/4 and 1/8 solar mass stars by about another factor of 8, to about 2 trillion years, and 10 trillion years, respectively.
-The 1/16 solar mass stars would last even longer, but as you will see, when we discuss stellar death, stars of that low a mass probably never actually get hot enough to support nuclear burning, so they don't actually have any Main Sequence lifetime, at all.
+Since the luminosities shown here are only approximate, the lifetimes would be only approximate even if there were no other complications, but for the lowest mass stars there is an additional complication.
+The lifetimes of stars like the Sun and higher mass stars are as "short" as they are because only the fuel in their cores is burned while they are on the Main Sequence.
+If the Sun could burn all of its fuel throughout its entire mass at the current rate it could actually last about 100 billion years.
+It only lasts about 10 billion years because only the central part of the Sun is hot enough to support nuclear fusion.
+The same is true of all the stars, and so in all of them the fuel is being "burnt" only in the center.
+But for stars whose evolutionary path moves more or less straight down to the Main Sequence during their formation, the convective zone (or convective envelope) on the outside of the star reaches deep into the core of the star, and as the fuel in the core is used up fresh fuel is cycled into the core from the outside.
+As a result those stars do burn all of the fuel throughout the star while they are Main Sequence stars, even though the actual burning takes place only in the center.
+This increases the lifetimes of 1/4 and 1/8 solar mass stars by about another factor of 8, to about 2 trillion years and 10 trillion years, respectively.
+The 1/16 solar mass stars would last even longer, but as discussed on the pages about stellar death, stars of that low a mass probably never get hot enough to support nuclear burning, so they don't have any Main Sequence lifetime at all.

-Now, what does this mean?
-If massive stars don't last very long, then any bright, massive stars which we see must have been "born" (formed) relatively recently.
-In fact, the most massive stars must have been born yesterday, by astronomical standards.
-Even the least massive stars shown in the table of stars more massive than the Sun, stars with two Solar masses, have lifetimes that are less than half the age of the Solar System.
+Now what does this mean?
+If massive stars don't last very long, then any bright massive stars which we see must have been "born" (formed) relatively recently.
+In fact the most massive stars must have been born yesterday, by astronomical standards.
+Even the least massive stars shown in the table of stars more massive than the Sun, stars with two Solar masses, have lifetimes less than half the age of the Solar System.
 This means that if the Sun were still in the cluster of stars that it formed in, it would be one of the brightest stars in that cluster.
-All the stars which were originally brighter than it, from just a little brighter, to a million times brighter, would already be dead.
-Their dead hulks would still be around, but they would be either unobservably faint, or just barely faint enough to see with large telescopes.
+All the stars that were originally brighter than it, from just a little brighter to a million times brighter, would already be dead.
+Their dead hulks would still be around, but they would be either unobservably faint or just barely bright enough to see with large telescopes.

 On the other hand, the stars which are lower in mass than the Sun have much, much longer lives than the Sun.
-In fact, although stars like the Sun, if formed early in the history of the Universe (sometime between 10 and 15 billion years ago), would already be dead, every single star with around half the mass of the Sun, or less mass, that has ever been formed, would still be shining just as brightly (or, perhaps, we should say, just as faintly) as ever, because their lifetimes are all much longer than the age of the Universe.
+In fact, although stars like the Sun, if formed early in the history of the Universe (sometime between 12 and 15 billion years ago) would already be dead, every single star with around half or less the mass of the Sun that has ever been formed would still be shining just as brightly (or perhaps we should say just as faintly) as ever, because their lifetimes are all much longer than the age of the Universe.

-This is part of the reason that bright stars are relatively rare, and faint stars relatively common.
-Even when star clusters first form, the bright stars are not as numerous as the fainter ones, because the brighter ones require more mass, and even if, say, 90% of the mass of the cluster is in the brightest stars, you can't get all that many of them, since each one uses up so much mass, whereas the 10% or so of mass which is formed into low mass stars can become a great many stars, simply because each of them doesn't require much mass.
-In addition, the bright stars all die out very quickly, so after a while, their numbers drop to close to zero, while the faint stars last practically forever, so that their numbers remain as numerous as when they first formed.
+Even when star clusters first form, the bright stars are not as numerous as the fainter ones because the brighter ones require more mass, and even if 90% of the mass of the cluster were in the brightest stars, you wouldn't get all that many of them since each one uses up so much mass, while the 10% or so of mass that formed into low mass stars could become a great many stars because each of them doesn't require much mass.
+But in addition the bright stars die out very quickly, so after a while their number drops to zero, while the faint stars last practically forever, and their number remains as large as when they first formed.